broder18/scheduleParseTxt/README.md

 # scheduleParseTxt
-Parsing a .txt file and plotting values.
+Parsing a .log file and plotting values.
+For text files received from PuTTY with COM ports.